 If you address these simple steps in your calibration process and management system procedures, then you will be prepared should any of your measuring and test equipment be found out of tolerance.

-Miriam Boudreaux is the President of Mireaux Management Solutions, a consulting firm headquartered in Houston, TX.
-Mireaux’s products and services encompass ISO consulting, ISO Training, Internal Auditing, implementation of Web QMS platform and electronic QMS hosting.
+Miriam Boudreaux is the CEO and Founder of Mireaux Management Solutions, a technology and consulting firm headquartered in Houston, TX.
+Mireaux’s products and services encompass international standards ISO and API Consulting, Hands-On Training, Auditing, Document Control and implementation of Web QMS platform.

 To get in touch with Miriam Boudreaux, please contact her at firstname.lastname@example.org.